 Parenting assessors are trained by Dr. Stephen J. Bavolek in the Nurturing Parenting Program, utilizing the parent assessment and resources from the Inventory Assessment and Nurturing Program that was created and published by Dr. Bavolek.
 The program is designed to help the parents create a nurturing environment for their children.
 The assessment and parenting classes are evidence based programs for the prevention and treatment of child abuse and neglect.
 The prevention and intervention model offers intervention for families at risk for child maltreatment.
 The program also offers educational support groups and resources for families desiring to improve their parenting skills.

-An assessment provides an opportunity to speak one-on-one with a Domestic Violence / Batterers Intervention specialist, who will evaluate the nature of any problems with the client.
+An assessment provides an opportunity to speak one-on-one with intimate partner abuse / Batterers Intervention specialist, who will evaluate the nature of any problems with the client.
 The assessment gets the client involved through discussion of biological, psychological, and social factors affecting abuse.
 The specialist provides a recommendation for treatment, if necessary and appropriate.